Rivashjerrier/0x01.-Emacs/README.md

 <summary>View Contents</summary>

 ### Question #0
 In Emacs’ documentation, what does `M` in a shortcut command stand for?

-Select all correct answers
 - [x]Meta
 - [ ]Shift + M
 - [x]Alt